cyco130/eslint-config/readme.md

 ## Compatibility

-Version 5.x.x only supports ESLint 9 and flat configs.
+Version 5 and later only supports ESLint 9 and flat configs.
 Use version 4.x.x for ESLint 8 and legacy configs.

 ## Usage